-• Many patients 70 years or older had low rates of breast cancer recurrence and excellent survival when treated based on the biology of their tumor
+- Many patients 70 years or older had low rates of breast cancer recurrence and excellent survival when treated based on the biology of their tumour - Separately, real-world evidence shows five-year breast cancer-specific survival of 99% regardless of chemotherapy use in patients with Oncotype DX Breast Recurrence Score® results 18-25

-GENEVA, Switzerland, [June 6, 2017] - Genomic Health announced results from an analysis of patients with hormone-receptor-positive (HR+), early-stage breast cancer at the American Society for Clinical Oncology (ASCO) annual meeting, June 2 - 6, in Chicago, Illinois.
-New data1 show that using the Oncotype DX Breast Recurrence Score[®] test to identify the right patients to treat with chemotherapy, can benefit patients 70 years or greater, similar to the outcomes reported for younger patients.
+LONDON, United Kingdom, [June 13, 2017] - Genomic Health announced results from an analysis of patients with hormone-receptor-positive (HR+), early-stage breast cancer at the American Society for Clinical Oncology (ASCO) annual meeting, June 2 - 6, in Chicago, Illinois.
+New data1 show that using the Oncotype DX Breast Recurrence Score® test to identify the right patients to treat with chemotherapy can benefit patients 70 years or greater, similar to the outcomes reported for younger patients.

 In the study, from Clalit Health Services, Israel, medical records of 458 elderly, and 2052 younger patients were examined.
-Using the patients' Oncotype DX Breast Recurrence Score results, the researchers compared given treatment and subsequent outcomes.
-The findings showed a similar distribution of Recurrence Score results between the age groups and that within each Recurrence Score result group (low, intermediate and high) there was no statistically significant difference in clinical outcomes between older and younger patients.
+Using the patients' Oncotype DX Breast Recurrence Score result, the researchers compared given treatment and subsequent outcomes.
+The findings showed a similar distribution of Recurrence Score® results between the age groups and that within each Recurrence Score result group (low, intermediate and high) there was no statistically significant difference in clinical outcomes between older and younger patients.

-"This research provides insightful data which stress the importance of addressing and improving the care for elderly patients, including the use of tools that help us predict the likelihood of distant breast cancer recurrence, and the need for chemotherapy," said Prof Salomon Stemmer, Lead Investigator of the study, Department of Oncology, Davidoff Center, Rabin Medical Center affiliated to Tel Aviv University, Israel.
+"This research provides insightful data which stress the importance of addressing and improving the care for elderly patients, including the use of tools that help us predict the likelihood of distant breast cancer recurrence and the need for chemotherapy," said Prof Salomon Stemmer, Lead investigator of the study, Department of Oncology, Davidoff Center, Rabin Medical Center affiliated to Tel Aviv University, Israel.